-1. Back2Health is a chiropractic, physical therapy and rehabilitation center.
-Like many businesses, including physical therapists in New Jersey, Back2Health was forced to significantly curtail its services due to the COVID-19 Pandemic (also known as the "Coronavirus," the "novel Coronavirus," or "SARS-CoV-2"), and the Executive Order(s) issued by the Governor of New Jersey as described below.
+1. Independence Barbershop is a full-service barbershop and grooming supply retailer.
+Like many businesses, including barbershops in Texas, Independence Barbershop was forced to significantly curtail its services due to the COVID-19 Pandemic (also known as the "Coronavirus" or "SARS-CoV-2"), the executive order issued by the Governor of Texas, and the orders by the County Judge of Travis County as described below.

-- 2. Back2Health sought to protect itself and reasonably believed that it had protected itself in the event that its operations were suspended or significantly reduced for reasons outside of its control beyond just damage to the physical premises (such as fire), by purchasing an "all-risk" property Spectrum Business Owner's Policy through Defendants (the "Special Property Coverage Form").
-See Exhibit A. An "all-risk" property policy provides broad coverage for losses resulting from any cause unless expressly excluded. - 3.
-Among other coverages, the Special Property Coverage Form specifically includes coverage for Business Income for twelve (12) months of actual loss sustained.
+2. Independence Barbershop sought to protect itself - and reasonably believed that it had protected itself - in the event that its operations were suspended or reduced for reasons outside of its control beyond just damage to the physical premises (such as fire), by purchasing an "all-risk" property Spectrum Business Owner's Policy through Defendants (the "Special Property

+Coverage Form").
+See Exhibit A. An "all-risk" property policy provides broad coverage for losses resulting from any cause unless expressly excluded.

+3. Among other coverages, the Special Property Coverage Form specifically includes coverage for Business Income for twelve (12) months of actual loss sustained.
 The policy also provides coverage for Action of Civil Authority for thirty (30) days.
-The Special Property Coverage Form (by way of endorsement) also provides Limited Fungi, Bacteria or Virus coverage for thirty (30) days. - 4.
-The Business Income and Civil Authority coverages purchased by Plaintiff do not include, and are not subject to, any relevant exclusion for losses caused by pandemics like COVID-19.
-But even to the extent a virus exclusion would apply, Defendants have rendered this exclusion inapplicable by expressly providing for limited Time Element Coverage when a cessation of business operations is caused by a "virus". - 5.
-Notwithstanding that Plaintiff has paid for coverage, when Plaintiff suffered an actual loss of Business Income as a result of a covered cause of loss and needed its Business Income coverage, Defendants wrongfully and in contravention of the policy denied Plaintiff's insurance claim.
-See Exhibit B. - 6.
-Plaintiff is not alone.
+The Special Property Coverage Form (by way of endorsement) also provides Limited Fungi, Bacteria or Virus coverage for thirty (30) days.

+4. The Business Income, and Civil Authority coverages purchased by Plaintiff are not subject to any relevant exclusion for losses caused by pandemics like COVID-19.
+But even to the extent a virus exclusion would apply, Defendants have rendered this exclusion inapplicable by expressly providing for limited Time Element Coverage when a cessation of business operations is caused by a "virus".

+5. Notwithstanding this coverage, when Plaintiff suffered an actual loss of Business Income as a result of a covered cause of loss and needed her Business Income coverage, Defendants wrongfully - and in contravention of the policy - denied Plaintiff's insurance claim.
+See Exhibit B.

+6. Plaintiff is not alone.
 Defendants have systematically refused to pay all their insureds under their Business Income and Civil Authority coverages for losses suffered due to COVID-19 (and related civil authority orders), regardless of whether the implicated insurance policy has an applicable pandemic exclusion or not, and regardless of whether the policy had applicable "Limited Fungi, Bacteria Or Virus Coverage[.]"